Prince George of Cambridge started his royal education in earnest Thursday, arriving for his first day of school — with non-royal kids.

 The 4-year-old heir (he's third-in-line to the throne) let Prince William carry his backpack when he arrived at Thomas's Battersea, the well-regarded private day school across the River Thames a few miles from his family's home in Kensington Palace in London.

-George wore the school uniform: navy shorts and jacket, long black socks, and black shoes.
+George wore the school uniform: navy shorts and jacket, long red socks, and black shoes.

 The Duchess is pregnant with the royal pair's third child and suffering from the acute morning sickness she has experienced in her previous pregnancies.

 The fact that Prince William, 35, accompanied his son to school is a milestone of sorts.
 His own father never accompanied him to school in the 1980s.

 But George is no ordinary student.
 He's the grandson of Prince Charles the Prince of Wales and the late Princess Diana, and the great-grandson of Queen Elizabeth II and her husband Prince Philip.
 He's one very important kindergartener.

 As George settled in for his first day of real school (previously he attended a Montessori pre-school near the family country retreat in Norfolk), speculation swirled about what he will be called in school records and what name will be stenciled on his backpacks.

 George Windsor?
 George Wales?
 George Cambridge?
 Probably the latter, with the possible addition of HRH.

 When George's father Prince William and uncle Prince Harry were in school, they used the last name Wales because their father is the Prince of Wales.
 But now William's official title is the Duke of Cambridge.